shadrachodek/shadrachodek/README.md

 ### Hey, This is [Shadrach](https://shadrachodek.com) 👋

-- 🔭 I’m PHP/Laravel Developer
+- 🔭 I'm a Software Engineer from Nigeria with a strong passion for PHP/Laravel, Python, JavaScript and the developer community.
 - 🌱 I’m currently exploring DevOps
 - 🌱 Actively looking for a new opportunity.
 - 📫 Contact me via: